United States Marine Corps Force Reconnaissance: History

 The USMC concluded that parachute reconnaissance and pathfinding capabilities would exist at force level, the Fleet Marine Force (the highest command echelon of the United States Marine Corps).
 At first, the concept was to be formed into a "Force Recon Battalion"—this battalion would have as many "force recon" companies as there were division-wing MAGTFs in the Marine operating forces.
 Recognizing the limited budget during the fiscal year of 1957, it was instead recommended that it be formed at company-sized elements for the West and East Coast.
 In July 1957, MCTU #1 was amalgamated into the existing 1st Amphibious Reconnaissance Battalion.
 The next day, the battalion cased its colors and re-designated it as 1st Force Reconnaissance Company.
 Although the test unit was no longer operating, Meyers continued to research and test more innovative methods.

 Major Meyers and his top swimmers and senior officers of the company would test and train in submarine lock-in and lock-out methods and ascending techniques.
 After being cross-trained by the Navy's Master Divers, they learned the operation of the early rebreather systems and advanced open water swimming.
 Meyers understood that his recon Marines would be operating 50 to 150 miles away from their littoral or operating area, or from any naval support.
 In order to get his Marines out of a "hot" area, extraction techniques needed to be developed.
 Bruce Meyer's 1st FORECON, along with 1st Recon Company and 1st Marine Aircraft Wing were aware of the McGuire rig and STABO systems that were used by the United States Army's Special Forces, though they agreed that they had defects and disadvantages.
 Instead, the Marine Corps created a system that was a more simplified rig that had greater capacity, the Special Personnel Insertion and Extraction (SPIE) rig.

-The CIA's highly secretive Special Activities Division (SAD), and more specifically its elite Special Operations Group (SOG), recruit operators from Marine Force Recon.
-In addition, joint Force Recon and CIA operations go back to the famed Military Assistance Command, Vietnam – Studies and Observations Group (MACV-SOG) during the Vietnam War and still exist to this day.
+The CIA's Special Activities Division (SAD), and more specifically its Special Operations Group (SOG), recruit operators from Marine Force Recon.
+In addition, joint Force Recon and CIA operations go back to the Military Assistance Command, Vietnam – Studies and Observations Group (MACV-SOG) during the Vietnam War and still exist.